rlennon/ConnachtUni/051920_MeetingNotes.md

 **FYI**
 - Jorge sent an email that he would be unable to attend, due to work.
-- Phani will be on PTO for the next meeting, 2020-05-21.
+- Phani & Stephanie will be on PTO for the next meeting, 2020-05-21.

 ### Notes: